omermustekiin/University_and_Courses/README.md

      This section includes the topics and documents we covered in the Software Development Standards and Project Management lesson i took by the University.

+* #### SOFTWARE_ARCHITECTURE_and_DESING

-* SOFTWARE_ARCHITECTURE_and_DESING: This section includes the topics and documents we covered in the Software Archiecture and Design lesson i took by the University.
+     This section includes the topics and documents we covered in the Software Archiecture and Design lesson i took by the University.

+* #### ADVANCED_JAVA

-* ADVANCED_JAVA: In this section, i am sharing the codes and topics that we have written JAVA language (OOP) using the Eclipse IDE tool.
+     In this section, i am sharing the codes and topics that we have written JAVA language (OOP) using the Eclipse IDE tool.

+* #### GAME_PROGRAMMING_AND_DESIGN

-* GAME_PROGRAMMING_AND_DESIGN: Within the scope of this lesson, i made 3D designs using the Blender tool and i designed a game via Roblox Studio and coded it in Lua language and published it.
+     Within the scope of this lesson, i made 3D designs using the Blender tool and i designed a game via Roblox Studio and coded it in Lua language and published it.
 In this section, you can review the designs i made with Blender and access the online game i published on Roblox.

+* #### DATA_MINING

-* DATA_MINING: This section includes the topics and documents we covered in the 15-week Data Mining lesson i took by the University.
+     This section includes the topics and documents we covered in the 15-week Data Mining lesson i took by the University.
      This lesson is based on the book "DATA MINING Concepts and Techniques".
      I also recommend you to review the document i created by taking notes during this process.

+* #### SOFTWARE_QUALITY_AND_ASSURANCE_TESTING

-* SOFTWARE_QUALITY_AND_ASSURANCE_TESTING: In this section, there are presentations and research papers of the Software Quality and Assurance Test lesson that i took by the University in a 15-week period.
+     In this section, there are presentations and research papers of the Software Quality and Assurance Test lesson that i took by the University in a 15-week period.
 Topics such as Unit Testing, TDD, Data Flow Chart and Graph Coverage are some of the main topics covered in this lesson.